splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

 .. _k8s-nav-analyzer-overview:

-Troubleshoot Kubernetes performance with the analyzer
+Troubleshoot performance with the analyzer
 ======================================================

 .. note:: The analyzer is only available on the Kubernetes nodes, pods, and containers navigators.